 - Moisture in the system causes corrosion.

-- Old fuel leaves behind a varnish and gummy deposits that restrict the fuel supply by clogging and preventing fuel components from functioning correctly.
+- Old fuel leaves behind varnish and gummy deposits that restrict the fuel supply by clogging and preventing fuel components from functioning correctly.

 Because gasoline breaks down as quickly as 30 days after purchase, it is important to purchase fresh gas and consume it within this time.
-If you are unable to use a tank of fuel this quickly, add a fuel additive like Sea Foam to stabilize it and reduce the negative effects of fuel so it last a little longer.
+If you are unable to use a tank of fuel this quickly, add a fuel additive like Sea Foam to stabilize it and reduce the negative effects of fuel so it lasts a little longer.

 Some 2-cycle oils include a fuel stabilizer.
 Read the information on the bottle of oil to see how long the additive will keep the fuel stable.
 It can vary from 30 days to 2 years.

 Read more about the right gasoline to use in “This is the Type of Gas and Oil Shindaiwa String Trimmers Use“.

 Dirty Spark Plug Causes a Shindaiwa String Trimmer to Run Rough